Tuesday, April 30, 2019

 goals never trumped the goals,

-the desires and the needs of the
+the desires, the needs of their

-in fact, chaos began creeping
+naturally, chaos began creeping

 in over the water and began to